Matthias Jauslin

 Matthias Samuel Jauslin (/dʒɒrsslɪn/ born 20 April 1962) is a Swiss businessman and politician.
 He currently serves as a member of the National Council (Switzerland) for The Liberals since 2015.
 He previously served as a member of the Grand Council of Aargau between 2009 and 2015.

+In January 2025, he announces his change of party for the Green Liberal Party, dissatisfied with PLR/FDP climate policy.

 Early life and education

 Jauslin was born on 20 April 1962 in Winterthur, Switzerland.
 He grew up in Gebensdorf near Baden, where he attended the local schools.
 He completed an apprenticeship as an electrician.
 Until 1988, he completed several higher diplomas of education in electrical engineering and business administration, most notably at the Swiss Technical College Winterthur (STF).

 Career

 In 1989, Jauslin and two partners founded Jost Wohlen AG, a firm specializing in electrical systems, telematics, and automation.
 Until today he is the controlling shareholder and managing director of the company.
 Since 2011, he is also the chairman of Jost Aarau AG, which acts as a subsidiary.
 Between 1993 and 2011 he served as an expert of the final exams for the electrician apprentices (VAEI).
 His companies currently employ about 35 people and therefore is a typical Swiss SME.

 Jauslin currently serves as vice president of the founding committee of the Development Foundation Technopark Aarau and executive director of the Athleticum Niedermatten Wohlen Association.